-INTERVENOR, TERRY CLARK'S, MOTION TO FILE REPLY TO LIBERTY'S OBJECTION TO CLARK'S AMENDED MOTION TO CONDITION KEENE PROJECT ON RSA 378 CONSISTENCY AND COMPLIANCE AND TO ORDER SUPPLEMENTAL RSA 378 FILING
+INTERVENOR, TERRY CLARK'S, AMENDED MOTION TO FILE REPLY TO LIBERTY'S OBJECTION TO CLARK'S AMENDED MOTION TO CONDITION KEENE PROJECT ON RSA 378 CONSISTENCY AND COMPLIANCE AND TO ORDER SUPPLEMENTAL RSA 378 FILING

 Terry Clark ("Clark"), an intervenor in each of the above-captioned proceedings before this Commission, hereby respectfully moves that the Commission allow Clark to file a reply to the objection ("Objection") of Liberty Utilities (EnergyNorth Natural Gas) Corp. d/b/a ("Liberty") to Intervenor, Terry Clark's, Amended Motion to Condition Keene Project on RSA 378 Consistency and Compliance and to Order Supplemental RSA 378 Filing ("Motion"), which reply is evidenced as Exhibit "A" to this motion.
-As grounds for this motion, Clark states as follows:
+As grounds for this motion, which amends his motion filed September 22, 2020, Clark states as follows:

-- 1. The proposed reply will respond to claims and issues raised in Liberty's Objection, filed on September 18, 2020.
-As this request is made only three days after the Objection was filed and Clark's reply is already prepared and attached hereto, allowance of this motion will not delay these proceedings. - 2.
-As Liberty was allowed a week extension (with Clark's assent) to file the Objection, it would be fair to allow Clark to file his reply.
+- 1. This amended motion adds a prayer for the requested relief, which prayer was inadvertently omitted from the original motion.1 - 2.
+The proposed reply will respond to claims and issues raised in Liberty's Objection, filed on September 18, 2020, and, hopefully, will better inform the Commission's decision-making.
+As Clark's reply is already prepared, attached hereto and ready for filing, allowance of this motion will not delay these proceedings.

+1 Changes, largely to correct typographical and citation/reference errors and poor phraseology, have also been made to the proposed reply.
-3. The Commission's rules are silent on the issue but a review of the docket for both proceedings indicates that the Commission routinely accepts replies without motions.
-However,

-Clark files this should the Commission prefer a motion.

-- 4. Liberty, Staff, the DES, PLAN and the CLF, i.e., all parties in both proceedings which are the subject of this motion except the OCA, assent to the relief sought in this motion. - 5.
+- 3. As Liberty was allowed a week extension (with Clark's assent) to file the Objection, it would be fair to allow Clark to file his reply. - 4.
+The Commission's rules are silent on the issue but a review of the docket for both proceedings indicates that the Commission routinely accepts replies without motions.
+However, Clark files this should the Commission prefer a motion. - 5.
+As indicated in his original motion Liberty, Staff, the DES, PLAN and the CLF, i.e., all parties in both proceedings which are the subject of this motion except the OCA, assent to Clark's filing of a reply.
+Staff and PLAN have specifically reaffirmed their assent to the filing of this motion.
+Although Liberty, the DES and the CLF have not yet responded to Clark's request for reaffirmation of their assent they, again, did assent to the filing of a reply, and Clark thought it best to file this motion as soon as possible.
+The OCA has indicated that it does not assent to Clark's request. - 6.
 If this motion is allowed, Clark will file a separate copy of his proposed reply, apart from the copy evidenced by the attached Exhibit "A," unless the Commission instructs otherwise.

+WHEREFORE, Clark respectfully requests that the Honorable Commission:

+- A. Grant this motion and accept Clark's reply attached as Exhibit "A"; or - B. Provide such other and further relief as is just and proper.